 Graveside Gorge camping area

-You need to obtain a permit and bookings are essential at this basic bush site, which has no toilets or other facilities.
+You need a permit to use this basic bush site, which has no toilets or other facilities.
 The track in is suitable for experienced 4WD drivers only.
-You will find the camping area 44 km south-east of the Kakadu Hwy, with access 73 km south of the Bowali Visitor Centre.
+The camping area is 44km south-east of the Kakadu Hwy, with access 73km south of the Bowali Visitor Centre.
 The site is sometimes closed to allow for cultural use by Aboriginal traditional owners.

 Bucket Billabong camping area

-No toilets or drinking water are available at this site, just 2 km past Red Lily Billabong camping area.
-You will need a 4WD.
+No toilets or drinking water are available at this site, just 2km past Red Lily Billabong camping area.
+You’ll need a 4WD.

 Burdulba camping area

 This camping area is near the turn-off for Nourlangie Rock, which has a number of impressive rock-art sites.
-Various walks link these sites, and there is also a track to the Nawurlandja Lookout, which gives good views over the surrounding countryside.
-There is no caravan access to Burdulba, and some campsites require a short carry-in, so are suitable for tents only.
-You will need to bring drinking water.
-Look for the sign 15 km south of the Bowali Visitor Centre.
+Various walks link these sites, and there’s also a track to the Nawurlandja Lookout, which gives good views over the surrounding countryside.
+There’s no caravan access to Burdulba, and some campsites require a short carry-in, so are suitable for tents only.
+You’ll need to bring your own drinking water.
+Look for the sign 15km south of the Bowali Visitor Centre.